 We loved taking the Soundcore Spirit out for runs or to the gym.
 The stable fit let us open up the pace on downhills and bust through a set of burpees without fear of them falling out.
 We also felt that the buds retained their comfort, even when sweat started pouring down our cheeks.

-This is one area where the Soundcore Spirit may have a slight advantage over their siblings, the Anker SoundBuds, as the Soundcore come with a totally waterproof IPX7 rating.
-The Soundbuds, on the other hand, have no official water resistance rating.
+This is one area where the Soundcore Spirit may have a slight advantage over their siblings, the Anker SoundBuds, as the Soundcore comes with a totally waterproof IPX7 rating.
+The Soundbuds, on the other hand, has no official water resistance rating.
 This certainly will lend some peace of mind if you tend to sweat a lot, but in our experience a waterproof rating for earbuds is not particulalry necessary.
 We've run plenty of sweaty miles with the SoundBuds and had no issues.

 This is one area where the Souncore sat towards the back of the pack, lasting just 5.5 hours on a single charge in our testing.
 Functionally that works out to most exercisers having to charge them once or twice a week, which isn't too bad.
 However, if you're on a long plane ride you may find yourself without headphones right when the boredom really starts to set in.
 Surprisingly the less expensive Anker SoundBuds lasted an hour longer in our testing, letting you fly from New York to LA without recharging.